SiEPIC/SiEPIC-Tools/tests/README.md

 ## How to run the tests
+You can use either regular klayout pya or klayout.db standalone.
 In terminal,
 ```
 pytest
+# or
+klayout -r launch_pytest.py
 ```
 where you can specify a filename optionally.
+The second one essentially just enters the klayout GSI, then calls pytest.
+They use the same set of tests and reference files and should behave the same.

 ## Dev and debugging